7 Essential Tips to Develop a Winning Recruitment Process

 Proactively recruit passive candidates

-Seek out passive candidates especially for hard-to-fill technical roles because usually there are simply not enough active candidates available.
-Look beyond job boards and reach out to passive candidates via LinkedIn and other social media channels like Facebook and Twitter.
-Broaden your search and join social media groups or online forums where the candidates you are looking for naturally gather.
+Look for passive candidates, especially for technical jobs that are hard to fill because there aren’t enough active candidates.
+Look beyond job boards and reach out to passive candidates on LinkedIn and other social media sites like Facebook and Twitter.
+Widen your search by joining social media groups or online forums where the people you want to hire tend to hang out.

 Build talent pools